openstack-archive/fuel-plugin-lma-collector/deployment_scripts/puppet/modules/lma_collector/README.md

 ##### Parameters

 * `resources`: *Required*.
 The Pacemaker resources to get statistics for.
 Valid
-  options: an array of strings.
+  options: an hash of strings.
-* `master_resource`: *Optional*.
-If this is set a collectd `PostCache` chain is created to generate a collectd notification each time the Python plugin generates a metric for the Pacemaker resource identified to by `master_resource`.
+* `notify_resource`: *Optional*.
+If this is set, the collectd plugin generates a collectd notification reporting the state of the Pacemaker resource identified to by `master_resource`.
 Users of [`lma_collector::collectd::openstack`](#define-lma_collectorcollectdopenstack), [`lma_collector::collectd::openstack_checks`](#class-lma_collectorcollectdopenstackchecks) and [`lma_collector::collectd::hypervisor`](#class-lma_collectorcollectdhypervisor)